 The cost of workplace conflict

-Far more than hot air and bad feeling, conflict is actually a fully blown menace that is devouring our resources and restricting business growth, both in Europe and overseas.
+Far more than hot air and bad feeling, conflict is actually a full-blown menace that is devouring our resources and restricting business growth, both in Europe and overseas.

 A study published by CPP Global found that employees in the US spent 2.1 hours each dealing with conflict, equating to around $359 billion in paid hours (calculated from an average hourly wage of $17.95).
 Across the country and the industry as a whole, the time adds up to 385 million working days wasted.